FreeRTOS/iot-reference-arm-corstone3xx/README.md

 ## License

-Source code located in the *Projects*, *Middleware/FreeRTOS* directory is available under the terms of the MIT License.
+Source code located in the *applications* directory is available under the terms of the MIT License.
 See the [LICENSE](./LICENSE) file for more details.